Beat the Heat

 BEAT THE HEAT

-MONITOR THE FORCASTED WEATHER FOR THE DAY OF THE EVENT EARLY AND THROUGHOUT THE WEEK OF THE EVENT.
+MONITOR THE FORECASTED WEATHER FOR THE DAY OF THE EVENT EARLY AND THROUGHOUT THE WEEK OF THE EVENT

 RACE DAY